kevincovey/Sagitta_Checks/README.md

       and stats computed in cell 5 of [open cluster notebook](https://github.com/kevincovey/Sagitta_Checks/blob/main/notebooks/ShiftOlderClusters.ipynb))
 	- flags a very small (but non-zero) fraction of field stars (see [pms prob histograms of field stars at actual distances](https://github.com/kevincovey/Sagitta_Checks/blob/main/plots/DANCeProbs.png))

+- properties of known YSOs, at their actual distances, are in the right ballpark:
+    - [Extinctions are reasonable](https://github.com/kevincovey/Sagitta_Checks/blob/main/plots/compareAv.png), though fairly uniform + underestimated in the mean (sinceonly considering foreground component)

 ### Sagitta Inputs+outputs for catalogs with distance shifted copies: ###